patcg/docs-and-reports/threat-model/readme.md

 If enough helper parties collude (beyond the proposal specific subset which an attacker is assumed to control), then none of the properties of the system hold.
 Such scenarios are outside the threat mode.

-However, we do assume that an attacker can always control at least one helper party (i.e., there are no perfectly trusted helper parties.)
+However, we do assume that an attacker can always control at least one helper party.
+That is, there can be no perfectly trusted helper parties.

 ### 1.8 Cloud Providers for Helper Parties